Planning a trip to Spain and need some destination inspiration? To help you along, here’s my guide to the 30 most famous landmarks in Spain.

-Planning a trip to Spain?
-Spain is a gorgeous country, a heady mix of diverse landscapes, world famous landmarks, massive cathedrals and iconic museums.
+Spain is a gorgeous country.
+It boasts a heady mix of diverse landscapes, world famous landmarks, massive cathedrals and iconic museums.

 From Barcelona’s patron saint Antoni Gaudi to Frank Gehry to Madrid’s Golden Triangle, we’ll travel through Spain soaking up culture along the way.

-The Most Amazing Landmarks and Monuments in Spain
+The Most Famous Landmarks In Spain

 1. Alhambra, Granada

-The Alhambra is the world's last and greatest Moorish fortress.
-It's one of the most visited sites in Spain, and even in the world.
+The Alhambra is one of the most visited sites in Spain, and even in the world.
 The orange toned Alhambra sits on a stunning piece of real estate – a high, mountainous location on Sabika Hill with sweeping views over Granada.

 The complex is Spain’s most beautiful monument.
 It’s vast.
 There are four must see sites: the Nasrid Palace, Charle V’s Palace, the Alcazaba, and the Generalife Gardens.

 The Nasrid Palace is the finest example of the refined, intricate, and elegant architectural style of the Moorish civilization.
 Every inch of its rooms are decorated, top to bottom, with ceramic tiles, elaborate plaster work, calligraphy, filigreed windows, and stucco stalactite ceilings.

 The Nasrid sultans didn’t limit themselves to building within Alhambra’s ramparts.
 Just beyond the walls lie the Generalife Gardens, one of the best preserved Nasrid estates.

 Generalife was the lush leisure villa of the last dynasty of Moorish sultans.
 They spent their summers here to escape the intense heat.
 Generalife is considered one of Europe’s most beautiful formal gardens.